OpenLinkSoftware/Virtuoso_Java_Samples/README.md

-This is a collection of sample Java-based applications for interacting with Virtuoso that covers important areas such as:
+This is a collection of sample Java-based applications for interacting with Virtuoso.
+Important areas covered include the following:

-1. Online Transaction Processing (OLTP) interaction modalities -- initial examples
+* Online Transaction Processing (OLTP) interaction modalities — initial examples
-2. JDBC Benchmarking
+* JDBC Benchmarking
-3. JDBC Scrollable Cursors
+* JDBC Scrollable Cursors
-4. Data Connectivity that extends across a "Web of Data" and/or Knowledge Graph contructed from hyperlinks in line with Linked Data principles -- to be added
+* Data Connectivity that extends across a "Web of Data" and/or Knowledge Graph contructed from hyperlinks in line with Linked Data principles — to be added
-5. Many others, as we grow this repository
+* Many others, as we grow this repository